aleksbtz/AutofacValidation.Extensions/README.md

 On call the 'Build' method, the following error will be thrown:
 ```
-AutofacValidationExtensions.Models.Errors.DiValidationException: DI container validation errors:
+Unhandled exception.
+AutofacValidation.Extensions.Models.Errors.DiValidationException: DI container validation errors:
 RequiredServicesSearchFailed:
     B registration has error: NotEnoughRegistrationsToUseAnyConstructors.
 Try add: A

 MissingRegistration:
     C requires the following types which are not registered: A

 CaptiveDependency:
+    C with lifetime Singleton captures the following types:
+        B with lifetime PerDependency
     D with lifetime Singleton captures the following types:
         B with lifetime PerDependency

 ```
 Other examples of validations with different registration variations can be found in the project with tests.